by Rita Costa and Tiago Cabral, members of CEDU

 In second place in the Czech election came the Civic Democratic Party (ODS) with 11,3% of the popular vote, in third the Pirate Party with 10,8%, and in fourth the far-right Freedom and Direct Democracy with 10,6%.
 Freedom and Direct Democracy represents a different breed of populism when compared to ANO, in fact, its leader Tomio Okamura could be considered a bona fide extremist who wants to leave the EU and urged his supporters to walk pigs near mosques and stop eating kebabs.
 The results of the election could potentially make him the kingmaker in Czech politics.
 Fortunately, ANO does not seem inclined to enter a coalition with Freedom and Direct Democracy, preferring a minority government.

 Seven months ago, when we wrote the original paper, the outlook for the European Union was gloomier then it is today.
 Although it is true that populism is still alive and achieving victories across the Union, currently there is no impending sense of doom hovering over the EU.
 Le Pen winning the French Presidential Election would have been a killing blow, and it seemed possible not long ago.
 But the EU’s objective should be more than to avoid the killing blow.
 Thus, the election results mentioned should not be ignored.
 Proper measures should be taken to both curb the populist expansion and to avoid contamination.
 There some hopeful signs like the economic growth and the citizens recuperating some trust in the EU as expressed in the latest Eurobarometer.
 However, the same fundamental issues still exist and consequently the same reforms proposed seven months ago are still needed.
 President Jean-Claude Juncker’s plainly federalist pitch for a “sixth scenario” in his state of the Union Speech is a good start.
-Merging the presidents of the European Commission and Council is particularly welcome, because we hope that it is the first stage for reforming the Council into a true Senate.
+Merging the presidents of the European Commission and European Council is particularly welcome.
 While not as far-reaching as what we proposed and hoped for, at least is a step in the right direction.
 Hopefully, the first of many.

 Picture credits: Salvini (Lega Nord), Vilimsky (FPÖ), Le Pen (FN), Wilders (PVV), Annemans (VB) by Euractiv.com